Al-Rashid Street, Baghdad: Flourishing during the Kingdom of Iraq

 Al-Rashid Street became home to many political and cultural events and establishments.
 As well as Baghdad's most famous coffeehouses, restaurants, and markets.
 Coffeehouses such as ones themed after Egyptian singer Umm Kulthum and the al-Zahawi Café.
 This caused artists, students, and intellectuals to visit the avenue commonly.
 Due to this, al-Rashid Street became the main street for the coffeehouse culture of Baghdad, alongside Abu Nuwas Street.
 Throughout the decades, literary coffeehouses started to be established and were inhabited by all generations.
 Some coffeehouses started to be associated with the big three Neo-Classical Iraqi poets al-Zahawi, al-Rusafi, and al-Jawahiri, who met with several younger poets in the cultural coffeehouses.
 Al-Rashid Street was also connected to al-Mutanabbi Street which played a role in exposing readers to old and new Arabic knowledge alongside translated global knowledge.
 Many newly established printers were established on that street.

-Examples of prominent coffeehouses on the avenue were the Arif Agha Café, which was inhabited by al-Rusafi, al-Zahawi Café, which was famous for its literary battles between al-Zahawi and al-Rusafi, and Hassan 'Ajami Café, which was inhabited by al-Jawahiri and was also his favorite.
-The Hassan 'Ajami Café was also located next to the Shamash School for Iraqi Jews, as well as the Hajj Zabala Shop for Raisins Juice and al-Sayyid's Cakes that was located in front of the former.
+Examples of prominent coffeehouses on the avenue were the Arif Agha Café, which was inhabited by al-Rusafi, al-Zahawi Café, which was famous for its literary battles between al-Zahawi and al-Rusafi, and Hasan 'Ajami Café, which was inhabited by al-Jawahiri and was also his favorite.
+The Hassan 'Ajami Café was also located next to the Shamash School for Iraqi Jews, as well as the Hajj Zabala Juice Bar and al-Sayyid's Cakes that was located in front of the former.
 Other coffeehouses that were on the street were the Parliament Café, which al-Jawahiri also visited frequently, and the Brazilian Café which was the home to the modern Iraqi literary movement, and was where Iraqi painter Jawad Saleem claimed he learned the use of color from.
 The Brazilian Café, alongside another nearby Coffeehouse named the Swiss Café, was unique compared to the coffeehouses due to their European items and theme.
 The coffeehouses also saw political activities such as gatherings in protest against the Anglo-Iraqi Treaty of 1948, which were held in the Hassan 'Ajami Café.